SignalK/specification/gitbook-docs/README.md

 ## What is Signal K?

 **Signal K** is a modern and open data format for marine use.
-It is an Internet friendly standard built on standard web technologies, such as JSON and WebSockets.
+It is an Internet friendly standard built on standard web technologies.
 Signal K is Free and Open Source software.
 This document is licensed under the Creative Commons [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) license.
 All Signal K source code is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 Signal K is developed in the open with help from the marine community.
 Your ideas and feedback are valuable and welcome.